blairnangle/openjdk-gradle-terraform/README.md

 [![CircleCI](https://circleci.com/gh/blairnangle/openjdk-gradle-terraform.svg?style=shield)](https://app.circleci.com/pipelines/github/blairnangle/openjdk-gradle-terraform)

-OpenJDK Docker image with Python 3, pip, Gradle, Terraform and Checkov.
+OpenJDK Docker image with Python 3, pip, Gradle, Terraform, Checkov and the AWS CLI tool.
 See [`Dockerfile`](./Dockerfile) for exact versions.

 Written with the intention of creating a single, consistent CircleCI container image for Java applications that deploy their infrastructure with Terraform in the same pipeline (but are not necessarily deployed as containerized